md-random/Battle/README.md

 - `selectRandomMonster()`: Randomly selects a monster from the bestiary.
 - `loadPlayerImage()`: Loads the image for the player character.
 - `loadMonsterImage(imagePath: string)`: Loads the image for the selected monster.
+- `primaryAttack()`: Executes the primary attack and manages cooldowns.
+- `secondaryAttack()`: Executes the secondary attack when cooldown is 0.
+- `specialAttack()`: Executes the special attack when cooldown is 0.

 ### Helper Functions

 - `handleImageError()`: Handles errors when an image fails to load for both player and monster.
+- `incrementTurn()`: Manages turn progression and cooldown decrementation.

 ## Customization